jaibharat04/Password-Generator/README.md

-# Password generator using React JS and Tailwind CSS
+# Password Generator using React JS and Tailwind CSS

 This is the Password Generator